8 Tips To Avoid Scrap Yard Receipt Mistakes

 Gross Weight – Tare Weight = Net Weight

-For example, once you have weighed your bucket you carried your brass in and the tare weight is subtracted from your gross weight, your net weight will be 41lb.
-You will be paid for 41 pounds of brass by your scrap yard.
+For example, once you have weighed the bucket you carried your brass in and the tare weight is subtracted from your gross weight, your net weight will be 41lb.
+Your scrap yard will pay you for 41 pounds of brass.

-Our other example is, once your tare weight for your truck is subtracted from your gross weight, you will have a total of 557lb. of light iron which is your net weight.
-You will be paid for 560lb. of light iron.
+Our other example is that once your tare weight for your truck is subtracted from your gross weight, you will have a total of 557lb of light iron, which is your net weight.
+You will be paid for 560lb of light iron.

 Tips For Avoiding Weight Mistakes

-Now that you have an understanding of what gross, tare and net weights are, it’s important to check your receipt before leaving your scrap yard.
-Depending on if your yard uses a hand-written system or computer system, your receipt may look a bit different than the one example above, but the weights should clearly be marked.
+Now that you understand gross, tare, and net weights, checking your receipt before leaving your scrap yard is essential.
+Depending on whether your yard uses a handwritten or computer system, your receipt may look a bit different than the one above, but the weights should clearly be marked.

 Watch The Weights

-As your material is being unloaded onto the scales, be sure to check the numbers on the scale.
+As your material is being unloaded onto the scales, check the numbers on the scale.
 You should have a good indication of the weights before going to your scrap yard, so make sure those numbers you see on the scale are similar, if not the same.

 Ask Your Yard About Scale Accuracy

-If you feel the weights on the scales are not correct, ask your yard if they ever get their scales tested and checked.
-It’s an important thing to know, considering that is how you get paid.
+If you feel the scales’ weights are incorrect, ask your yard if they ever get their scales tested and checked.
+It’s important to know, considering that is how you get paid.

 Know The Laws

-Check if your state requires certain laws to be in place for writing receipts and calculating payments.
-This can be helpful if your yard is using the wrong system to pay you and is not giving you the proper receipt when paying you.
+Check if your state requires certain laws for writing receipts and calculating payments.
+This can be helpful if your yard uses the wrong system to pay you and is not giving you the proper receipt.

 Double Check Tare Weights

 Make sure to check the gross and tare weights.
-Some scrap yards may estimate the tare weight on some of your items you bring your scrap in, so it’s a good idea to double check those numbers.
-While unfortunately, some yards will try to “cheat” with tare weights, some just genuinely try to estimate the weight of a container or box when it’s brought in.
+Some scrap yards may estimate the tare weight on some of the items you bring your scrap in, so double-checking those numbers is a good idea.
+While, unfortunately, some yards will try to “cheat” with tare weights, some genuinely try to estimate the weight of a container or box when it’s brought in.
 Knowing the tare weights of your containers when you bring them to the yard is a good idea.
-If you use the same containers, be sure to clearly write the weights on them for your own benefit.
+If you use the same containers, be sure to clearly write the weights on them for your benefit.

 Be Sure To Check The Math

 After you have made sure the tare weights are correct, make sure the math from the gross and tare weights is correct to get the net weight.
 This is especially important when yards are hand-writing their receipts.
-If a scale manager is doing the math on their own or even using a calculator, they could mess up and write the incorrect weight down.
+If a scale manager does the math independently or even uses a calculator, they could mess up and write down the incorrect weight.

 Check Any Deductions

-Besides the tare weight, see if there are any other deductions the scrap yard ads to your receipt.
-Maybe if metals are mixed or are dirty with steel, you may see a deduction on your receipt.
-This is also important for any pick up jobs you are working on.
+Besides the tare weight, see if there are any other deductions the scrap yard adds to your receipt.
+If metals are mixed or dirty with steel, you may see a deduction on your receipt.
+This is also important for any pick-up jobs you are working on.
 If a yard charges for trucking fees or transportation fees, there could be a deduction on your receipt.

 Check Materials & Metals